jupyterhub/jupyterhub/examples/cull-idle/README.md

 The `cull_idle_servers.py` file provides a script to cull and shut down idle single-user notebook servers.
-This script is used when `cull-idle` is run as a Service or when it is run manually.
+This script is used when `cull-idle` is run as a Service or when it is run manually as a standalone script.

-## Configure `cull-idle` to run as a Managed Service
+## Configure `cull-idle` to run as a Hub-Managed Service

 In `jupyterhub_config.py`, add the following dictionary for the `cull-idle` Service to the `c.JupyterHub.services` list: